Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 Security mechanisms

-• Dependency risk management through controlled upgrades.
-Supply chain hygiene stays routine.
+• Dependency risk management and supply chain hygiene.

 Infrastructure and decision logic